Bandhas in Pranayama

 Therefore Jalandhara Bandha is only needed if one practices with retention.
 The Hatha Yoga Pradipika states that: “Jalandhara is to be done at the end of inhalation, Udhiyana is to be done at the end of Kumbhaka and the beginning of exhalation “ (HYP, 2, 45) and advises: “At the end of inhalation, hold Jalandhara tightly.”
 (HYP, 2, 69).

 Jalandhara Bandha must be mastered before one starts to practice with retention.
-The other Bandhas can be perfected during simple Pranayama practice without retention.
+The other Bandhas can be explored in Anapanasati and perfected during simple Pranayama practice without retention.